 Owned and operated by state and local authorities.

-The RISS Program is congressionally funded and administered by the Department of Justice.
-The RISS Centers are managed and governed locally by six regional law enforcement policy boards.
+Congressionally funded and administered by the Department of Justice and managed locally by six regional law enforcement policy boards.

 Collaborative Efforts of Fusion Centers and RISS Centers